Computer program: C++

 In the 1970s, software engineers needed language support to break large projects down into modules.
 One obvious feature was to decompose large projects physically into separate files.
-A less obvious feature was to decompose large projects logically into abstract datatypes.
+A less obvious feature was to decompose large projects logically into abstract data types.
 At the time, languages supported concrete (scalar) datatypes like integer numbers, floating-point numbers, and strings of characters.
-Concrete datatypes have their representation as part of their name.
 Abstract datatypes are structures of concrete datatypes, with a new name assigned.
 For example, a list of integers could be called integer_list.

 In object-oriented jargon, abstract datatypes are called classes.
 However, a class is only a definition; no memory is allocated.
-When memory is allocated to a class, it's called an object.
+When memory is allocated to a class and bound to an identifier, it is called an object.

 Object-oriented imperative languages developed by combining the need for classes and the need for safe functional programming.
 A function, in an object-oriented language, is assigned to a class.
 An assigned function is then referred to as a method, member function, or operation.
 Object-oriented programming is executing operations on objects.

 Object-oriented languages support a syntax to model subset/superset relationships.
 In set theory, an element of a subset inherits all the attributes contained in the superset.
 For example, a student is a person.
 Therefore, the set of students is a subset of the set of persons.
 As a result, students inherit all the attributes common to all persons.
-Additionally, students have unique attributes that other people don't have.
+Additionally, students have unique attributes that other people do not have.
 Object-oriented languages model subset/superset relationships using inheritance.
 Object-oriented programming became the dominant language paradigm by the late 1990s.

-C++ (1985) was originally called "C with Classes."
+C++ (1985) was originally called "C with Classes".
 It was designed to expand C's capabilities by adding the object-oriented facilities of the language Simula.

 An object-oriented module is composed of two files.
 The definitions file is called the header file.
 Here is a C++ header file for the GRADE class in a simple school application: